Additional offers and services

 Select insurance providers offer WHU employees public sector rates, outfitted with a more reasonable premium.
 Such options can go toward, for example, car insurance or liability insurance.

 WHU encourages various environmentally friendly mobility options and is committed to sustainability.
-WHU employees can make use of a Jobticket (a public transit pass offered through the VRM and Rheinbahn/VRR), JobRad (bicycle sharing), the e-car charging stations located at the campus in Vallendar, and the e-car sharing option also offered in Vallendar.
+WHU employees can make use of a Deutschland-Ticket (D-Ticket), JobRad (bicycle sharing), and the e-car charging stations located at the campus in Vallendar.

 Employee benefits portal

 WHU employees enjoy a wide variety of attractive offers from a diverse set of well-known brands, touching upon all areas of life—from technology to travel to fashion.
 The discounts can be redeemed both online and in store.

 WHU is a leading business school where professors, students, and staff from many different countries and cultures feel at home.
 The many intercultural exchanges that take place on campus, as well as the new insights and horizons we’re all able to explore, enrich the school and the members of this community.